OCA/l10n-france/l10n_fr_fec_group_sale_purchase/README.rst

     :alt: License: AGPL-3

 ===============================================
-Option to Group lines by sale, purchase journls
+Option to Group lines by sale, purchase journals
 ===============================================

 Usage
 =====

-* This module extends the features of l10n_fr_fec module.
+* This module extends the features of l10n_fr_account module.

 * It enables to group the report lines by sale and purchase journals.